-- 1.1 Safeguarding is defined as: - protecting children from maltreatment - preventing impairment of children's health or development - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best life chances. - 1.2 Child Protection is defined as: - the activity that is undertaken to protect specific children who are suffering or likely to suffer significant harm.
+- 1.1 Safeguarding is defined as - - protecting children from maltreatment - preventing impairment of children's mental and physical health or development; - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 1.2 Child Protection is defined as - the activity that is undertaken to protect specific children who are suffering or likely to suffer significant harm.
 (Working Together, DfE 2018)

-This includes, but is not limited to safeguarding children in specific circumstances:
+This includes, but is not limited to, safeguarding children in specific circumstances, such as:

 Neglect Physical abuse

 Emotional abuse Sexual abuse

 Bullying, including online and prejudice-based Racist, disability and homophobic or

 bullying transphobic abuse

-Gender based violence/violence against women and girls Radicalisation and/or extremist behaviour
+Gender based violence / violence against women and girls Radicalisation and /or extremist behaviour

 Child Sexual Exploitation and trafficking The impact of new technologies on sexual

-behaviour: e.g. Youth Produced Sexual Imagery
+behaviour: e.g. Youth Produced Sexual imagery

 Teenage relationship abuse Substance abuse

-Gang/youth violence including initiation/hazing Domestic abuse/violence
+Gang / youth violence including initiation / Domestic abuse / violence

+hazing

-Female Genital Mutilation Forced marriage
+Female Genital Mutilation Forced Marriage

-Fabricated/induced illness Poor parenting
+Fabricated / induced illness Poor parenting

-Online including grooming via social Peer on peer abuse networking, online gaming, video messaging Self-harm behaviours Children with mental health difficulties or illness Upskirting
+Online including grooming via social networking, online gaming, video messaging Peer on peer abuse Self Harm behaviours Children with mental health difficulties or illness Up skirting Contextual/extra familiar risks